TariqRash/holbertonschool-shell/basics/README.md

 - `13-symbolic_link`: Creates a symbolic link to /bin/ls named __ls__
 - `14-copy_html`: Copies all HTML files from current directory to parent directory, only if they dont exist or are newer
 - `15-lets_move`: Moves all files beginning with an uppercase letter to the directory /tmp/u
+- `16-clean_emacs`: Deletes all files in the current working directory that end with the character ~